itamarst/eliot/presentations/scientific-logging/presentation.md

 ???

-I'm just a humble software engineer but recently spent 1.5 years doing scientific computing learned what makes it different than other forms of software
+I’m just a humble software engineer but recently spent 1.5 years doing scientific computing learned what makes it different than other forms of software

 complex math
-read in inputs, eventually get output: batch job an inference about reality: it's going to rain on tuesday, or, this cell culture has these particular genes.
+read in inputs, eventually get output: batch job an inference about reality: it’s going to rain on tuesday, or, this cell culture has these particular genes.

 ---